AdobeDocs/commerce-testing/src/pages/functional-testing-framework/troubleshooting.md

 ### PhantomJS

-You are unable to upload file input using the MFTF actions and are seeing the following exception:
+You are unable to upload file input using the Functional Testing Framework actions and are seeing the following exception:

 ```terminal
 [Facebook\WebDriver\Exception\NoSuchDriverException]